 These simple website design tips will help you break up your content and make for a presentable and inviting homepage design:

-Keep important content above the fold: Visitors should understand what your website is all about as soon as possible, without having to scroll or click anywhere.
+Keep important content above the fold: Visitors should understand what your website is all about as soon as possible, without having to scroll or click anywhere else.

 Space out your content: Employ whitespace in between elements.
 By leaving some areas blank, you’ll give the design a much more spacious, well-balanced feel.
 As for your text, write in bite-sized, legible paragraphs.

-Add imagery: High-quality media features such as beautiful photographs, vector art or icons will do wonders as alternative ways to communicate your point.
+Add imagery: High-quality media features such as beautiful photographs, vector art or icons, or other visual elements and graphic design will do wonders as alternative ways to communicate your point.

 Include a call-to-action: From making a purchase to signing up, encourage site visitors to perform the intended action by placing a call-to-action (CTA) button on your site’s homepage.